NCCR-AntiResist/data-manager-assignment/README.md

 ### [MIC_data.csv](MIC_data.csv)

-This fule contains more meta data such as species as well as resistance information.
+This file contains more meta data such as species as well as resistance information.